BrammyS/Temperature-monitoring/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a simple project using C# and a DHT11 sensor to measure temperature and humidity.
+This is a simple project using C# and a DHT22 sensor to measure temperature and humidity.
 The data that we will gather from the sensor will be stored in a MongoDb database.
-So you will need a raspberry pi and a DHT 11 sensor for this project.
+So you will need a raspberry pi and a DHT22 sensor for this project.

 ### Built With